folkloreinc/laravel-graphql/Readme.md

 ## Installation

-Version 1.0 is released.
-If you are upgrading from older version, you can check [Upgrade to 1.0](docs/upgrade.md).
+Version 1.1 is released.
+If you are upgrading from older version, you can check the [upgrade guide](docs/upgrade.md).

 #### Dependencies: